emlautarom1/lambda-library/docs/01-Intro.md

 and how we can write tests.
 We are going to go through different implementations of this same program to have a better understanding of the alternatives.

+We want to focus on how each alternative feel and looks like.
+This tour is not aim to propose that either solutions is better than other but to experience the difference between them.

-We will assume there interation with the database is already in place.
-In particular we will have an implementation with SQLite, but that will not show up in this tour.
+We will assume the interation with the database is already in place.
+In particular we will have an implementation with SQLite, but that will not show up through the tour.

 The `Books` module will expose functions to open and close a DB, and to add and find books.